artanisdesign/netatmo/README.md

 // Rest of program
 ```
 ## New features
-See the netatmo.js, it has got a few new features to the API, like "setSyncScheduleHome", "getRoomMeasure", "setRoomThermpoint", "getHomeStatus".
+See the netatmo.js, it has got a few new features to the API, like "setSyncScheduleHome", "getRoomMeasure", "setRoomThermpoint", "getHomeStatus", "getHomesData".

 ## License